jylisadoney/soc/2-databases.md

 * Enter your `Vandal NetID` if prompted

 ## Search in a library database
-* Select a database you are interested in
 * Type your keywords into the search box
   * Example: vaccines AND opinions AND trust
     * Visit the <a href="https://jylisadoney.github.io/soc/1-syntax.html#search-syntax" target="_blank">Search Syntax page</a> to learn more about `AND`